apilayer/mailboxlayer-API/README.md

 ## Data Sources

-In order to achieve a high standard of data accuracy and response speed for every API request, the vatlayer API relies on multiple servers and a distinct "fallback & validation" mechanism, consisting of a fairly large number of different data sources (instances), which include the European Commission's databases.
+In order to achieve a high standard of data accuracy and response speed for every API request, the mailboxlayer API relies on multiple servers and a distinct "fallback & validation" mechanism, consisting of a fairly large number of different data sources (instances), which include the European Commission's databases.

 If one instance fails to deliver an accurate data response (which does not even occur in 99.9% of the cases), the next highest one is assigned with the respective request.
 Only this way can we provide a consistent service and API living up to our customer's expectations.

-[Sign up for for free](https://vatlayer.com/product) to get instant API Access.
+[Sign up for for free](https://mailboxlayer.com/product) to get instant API Access.

 ## Features & Integration